tslocke/hobocookbook/tutorials/agility.markdown

 Refresh the browser and you'll see that menu removed from the form automatically.

-The `updatable_by?` method can take advantage of the "dirty tracking" features in ActiveRecord.
+The `update_permitted?` method can take advantage of the "dirty tracking" features in ActiveRecord.
 If you're savvy with ActiveRecord you might notice something unusual there - those `*_changed?` methods are only available on primitive fields.
 Hobo's model extensions give you methods like that for `belongs_to` associations too.

 Now make a similar change to prevent tasks being moved from one story to another.